Top 11 Easiest Languages to Learn in 2026

 Total Dutch Speakers as of 2025: Around 23 million

-Spoken in: The Netherlands, Belgium, Suriname, and parts of the Caribbean
+Spoken in: The Netherlands, Belgium, Suriname, and parts of the Caribbean.

 Pros: It shares many cognates from English as well as some sentence structure and grammar rules.
 This language is widely spoken in various European and Caribbean countries.
+Its direct spoken style

 Dutch also follows a sentence structure similar to English, which helps learners understand and build sentences faster.
-Another bonus is its phonetic spelling system also reduces guesswork.
+Another bonus is it’s phonetic spelling system also reduces guesswork.
 While pronunciation can take some getting used to, the overall grammar and logic behind Dutch are relatively easy for native English speakers.
 With regular practice, Dutch becomes a practical and accessible second language.

 Explore global linguistic diversity with our blog on the Top 18 Most Spoken Languages in the World and understand cultural connections worldwide.